 Intangible assets are amortised on a straight line basis over the estimated useful economic life.
-Goodwill of the Group is not amortised since the same has a infinite useful life f) Impairment of property, plant and equipment
+Goodwill of the Group is not amortised since the same has a infinite useful life.

 A summary of useful life's considered for the intangible assets is as below: